s-m-fedorov/my-first-repo/readme.txt

 welcome to My First Repo
 Learning Git is going well so far
 I added this line in the update-readme branch.
-It is sunny outside today.
+It is windy outside today.